met-office-ocean/obsoper/doc/source/index.rst

 **New API**

-For example, to interpolate a sea level anomaly analysis to Jason-2 altimeter tracks, the following steps may be taken.
+For example, to interpolate a sea level anomaly analysis to altimeter tracks, the following steps may be taken.

->>> operator = obsoper.Operator.from_arrays(grid_lons, grid_lats, track_lons, track_lats)
+>>> operator = obsoper.Operator(grid_lons, grid_lats, track_lons, track_lats)
 >>> result = operator.interpolate(sla_analysis)

 To process multiple forecasts, the operator instance can be reused.